comforts/pdsnd_github/README.md

 Programming For Data Science  - GIT and GITHUB Project

 ### Description
-Describe what your project is about and what it does
+The project demonstrates the main features of Gi and GitHub, and how to use it for project collaboration

 ### Files used
 Include the files used